JoseLlarena/goodturingjs/README.md

 ```
 npm test
 ```
-if mocha not installed, first do:
+if mocha and chai not installed, first do:
 ```
-npm i mocha
+npm i mocha chai
 ```
 ## License